Joseane-Guedes/Ignite-Reactjs-challenge5/README.md

 <br>

 # 👩‍💻About
 <p align="justify">Spacetraveling is a blog about technology!
-In this challenge, the main goal was to build a blog application from scratch according to <a href="https://www.figma.com/file/ngsimuDBUVT2yY1uG0ptCw/Desafios-M%C3%B3dulo-3-ReactJS-(Copy)/" target="_blank" >Figma layout </a> and implementing the principles we've learned about  ReactJS, Prismic CMS and nextJS so far.</p>
+In this challenge, the main goal is to build a blog application from scratch according to <a href="https://www.figma.com/file/ngsimuDBUVT2yY1uG0ptCw/Desafios-M%C3%B3dulo-3-ReactJS-(Copy)/" target="_blank" >Figma layout </a> and implementing the principles we've learned about  ReactJS, Prismic CMS and nextJS so far.</p>

 # :art: Layout